Clumber Park: Site of Special Scientific Interest

 In 1981 an area of 1301.20 acre was designated an SSSI.
 A wide variety of species-rich habitats surround the former mansion, including the lake and wetlands, grassland, heath and mature deciduous woodland.
 The mature trees and dead and decaying ancient trees provide good habitats for beetles.
 There are breeding birds of woods and heath including nightjar, woodlark, redstart, hawfinch, water rail and gadwall ducks.
 Ancient breeds of English Longhorn cattle and Jacob sheep have been introduced to pastures surrounding the lake as part of the process for managing the grassland habitats while safeguarding rare livestock breeds.
 In January 2018 the National Trust sent a "heartfelt letter" to the environment manager at fracking company Ineos, asking her to visit the park and to stop its survey there for shale gas reserves.

-Access and events
+Events

 Close to the main parking area is a cricket pitch with a thatched roof pavilion in the style of a cottage, clad in rustic split logs.
 Along the road side are large open areas to park and picnic.
 The park is used by walkers and has several miles of paths and cycle tracks surrounding the lake.
 The park has bicycles for hire.
 The visitor centre is in the old stable block, part of which houses a display on the history of the park, a shop and restaurant.
 Off the main lime tree avenue are camping facilities.
 Route 6 of the National Cycle Network passes through the park, linking it to Sherwood Forest and Sherwood Pines.

-In 2020/21 over 350,000 people visited Clumber Park, making it one of the National Trust's top ten most visited properties.